akashdeepjaiswal/CovidTracker/README.md

 # Live CovidTracker

 Link: https://covid-19-tracker-95636.web.app/
-#React.js #material-ui

 The website is React.Js based.
-It shows the live streaming of Covid data by categories like: today cases,total cases,total Recovered,total Deaths
+It shows the live streaming of Covid data by categories like: today cases,total cases,total Recovered,total Deaths.
+You can also click on countries to find details.

 In the project directory, you can run: